happybeing/svelte-go-wasm-webpack/README.md

 npm install && npm run build
 yarn link

+# Get the app template
+cd ~/src/wasm_test
-git clone https://github.com/happybeing/svelte-go-wasm-webpack svelte-go-app cd  svelte-go-app yarn link golang-wasm-async-loader yarn && yarn build yarn dev
+git clone https://github.com/happybeing/svelte-go-wasm-webpack svelte-go-app cd  svelte-go-app yarn link golang-wasm-async-loader yarn && yarn build

+# If all looks good, start the app
+yarn dev
+# Open app in the browser by visiting localhost:5000
 ```
 Note that the plugin directory and its package name are different, so you need to use the `yarn link` command as shown.